Azure-Samples/azure-search-multiple-regions/README.md

 ### Test the deployment

-Open `frontend/index.html` in your web browser to test search functionality.
-The frontend is pre-configured with the Front Door endpoint and will display which region served each request.
+From your local copy of this repository, open `frontend/index.html` in a web browser to test search functionality.
+The deployment script pre-configures this file with the Front Door endpoint.
+The page displays which region served each request.

 ### Test automatic failover